slateci/slateci.github.io/_docs/cluster/manual/kubernetes.md

 * `kubectl` is the command-line tool needed to interact with and control the cluster
 * `kubelet` is the system daemon that allows the Kubernetes api to control the cluster nodes

-The Kubernetes install includes a few different pieces:

-* kubeadm is a tool used to bootstrap Kubernetes clusters
-* kubectl is the command-line tool needed to interact with and control the cluster
-* kubelet is the system daemon that allows the Kubernetes api to control the cluster nodes

 Install and enable these components:

 ```shell